 Fall Quarter, 1976 – Senior in College of Nursing

 I had a wonderful quarter of working in Public Health with the County Board of Nursing.
-I was assigned to a family of ten Laotian refugees and a pregnant lady who needed prenatal care.
-The first visits were with my RN preceptor, and then I visited them weekly by myself the rest of the quarter.
-The Laotian family had three generations who had escaped from the communist takeover in Laos and were sponsored by the Catholic Church.
-They were placed in the empty caretaker’s house at the rear of the large Catholic cemetery outside the city in the country.
+They assigned me to care for a family of ten Laotian refugees and a pregnant lady who needed prenatal care.
+My RN preceptor showed me how to assess them, watched me do it correctly, and then turned me loose to visit them weekly by myself the rest of the quarter.
+After the Laotian family escaped from the communist takeover, the Catholic Church brought them to Columbus, Ohio.
+They placed the family in the empty caretaker’s house at the rear of the large Catholic cemetery outside the city limits.

-I had to visit them at night after the father came home from work since he was the only one who could speak some English.
-I have to admit, it was a little spooky to drive through the huge dark cemetery to their house which stood isolated in the woods.
-When I entered, they were all gathered around a large dinner table eating rice and vegetables.
-They appeared tired and looked at me suspiciously.
+I visited them at night after the father came home from work since he was the only one who could speak some English.
+I asked God to give me courage as I drove through the spooky dark cemetery to their house isolated in the woods.
+When I entered, they looked at me with suspicion before resuming their dinner of rice and vegetables.
+Weariness marked their faces.
 I examined each one of them and took each one’s history using the father as the interpreter.
-They all had parasites and were quite malnourished when they first arrived in the USA.
-The grandfather was diagnosed with tuberculosis and was being treated for it.
-At each visit, as they became more comfortable with me and their health improved, they became more relaxed and looked happier.
-I was never able to find out too much about their story due to the language barrier.
-I wish I could have shared the gospel with them, but none of them could read English.
+They all suffered from parasites and lack of food when they first arrived in the USA.
+The doctor diagnosed the grandfather with tuberculosis and took his medications daily.
+At each visit, we became more comfortable with each other and their health improved.
+I never discovered much about their story due to the language barrier.
+I wish I could have shared the good news about Jesus’ love for them, but none of them could read English.

 The Lord has laid a burden on my heart to minister to German-speaking people in some way after I graduate.
 I asked the Army Nurse recruiter to come to my dorm room to explain what it was like to be an Army nurse as a way to go to Germany.
 But she said there were no guarantees as to where I would be stationed.
-If I was sent to Germany, I would have to live on base with the other nurses and work rotating shifts in the base hospital.
-A Christian friend who is in the Air Force and stationed in Germany wrote a long letter to me discouraging me from joining the Army.
-So after praying about it, I decided not to join.
+If I was sent to Germany, I would need to live on base with the other nurses and work rotating shifts in the American hospital.
+A Christian friend who is in the Air Force and stationed in Germany wrote a long letter discouraging me from joining the Army.
+God did not give me peace about joining.

 Dear Lord, Help me to wait patiently upon You as to where You will have me to work when I graduate.
 I trust in You to provide a job and guide me to a place where I can be used by You.
 Amen.

-I also took a German history course which was interesting and helped me to understand the culture better.
-For my third course, I decided to audit German Scientific Writings which was a good grammar review for me.
-Mr. G, the professor, was a hardened proud older man who made many sarcastic remarks about being “born again”.
-One morning I awoke at 5 a.m. thinking about him and knew I would not have any peace until I went and spoke with him about his soul.
-So after much prayer and reading in II Chronicles 20:15 that “the battle is not yours, but God’s, ” I went forth in fear and trembling to his office.
-I shared the gospel with him, and he then proceeded to rip apart the Bible and Jesus Christ verbally for the next 30 minutes.
+I also took an interesting German history course that helped me understand the culture better.
+For my third course, I audited German Scientific Writings to review my grammar.
+Dr. G, the professor, made many sarcastic remarks about being “born again”.
+One morning I awoke at 5 a.m. thinking about him and knew I would not have any peace until I spoke with him about his soul.
+After much prayer and reading in II Chronicles 20:15 that “the battle is not yours, but God’s, ” I went trembling to his office.
+After I shared the gospel with him, he verbally ripped apart the Bible and Jesus Christ for the next 30 minutes.
 He gave me no opportunity to say anything else, but I had great peace when I left his office knowing that I had obeyed God.
 I leave the results with God who convicts of sin, righteousness, and judgment.
-Remembering how much the Apostle Paul hated Jesus Christ before he received him on the Damascus road encourages me. (see Acts 9)
+Remembering how much the Apostle Paul hated Jesus Christ before he received Him on the Damascus road encourages me. (see Acts 9)

-Home care was one of my favorite quarters in college.
-Twice in my career, I have worked as a home care nurse which I will tell about later in my blog.
-I enjoyed the autonomy of home care nursing and getting to know the patient within the context of their family.
-The most difficult part was driving in all kinds of weather, dealing with safety, traffic, and road rage.
+Home care was one of my favorite courses in college.
+Twice in my career, I worked as a home care nurse.
+I enjoyed the autonomy of and getting to know the patient within the context of their family.
+But I did not enjoy driving through snow and ice, traffic jams, and road rage.

 After not speaking German for many years, I met a delightful German couple at church.
-The wife is also a nurse about my age and learning English.
-I went to http://www.Duolingo.com to brush up on my German and was happy to recall it fairly quickly.
+I used the Duolingo app to brush up on my German and was happy to recall it fairly quickly.
 Duolingo is a wonderful free website to learn numerous languages.
 They say learning a foreign language is good to prevent memory loss, so enjoy.
 Auf wiedersehen!